stellalauro97-stack/Eating-Nature/README.md

 **Repository contents**

 Biodiversity_Footprint.R
-R script to compute Biodiversity Risk for 176 countries and 184 commodities over the period 2005–2022.
+R script to compute Biodiversity Risk for 195 consumption countries and 157 commodities over the period 2005–2022.

 **Input and output data**